rubygems/gemx/README.md

+This repo was archived on 2023-07-06, since `gemx` has been implemented in RubyGems as the `gem exec` command.

+---

 # GemX

 Ever wanted it to be easier to run a command that just so happens to come as a